alcheByte/ToolWatchCodingExercise/README.md

 The logging library should consist of:

-1) A simple interface to define the essential behavior of a log
+1) A simple interface to define the essential behavior of a log (ILogger)

-2) At least one concrete implementation that facilitates testing, and a suite of tests that assert the correct behavior of the library
+2) At least one concrete implementation that facilitates testing, and a suite of tests that assert the correct behavior of the library (TestableLogger)

-3) At least one concrete instance that is suitable for use in production
+3) At least one concrete instance that is suitable for use in production (ConsoleLogger)

 4) Support for segmenting logs by level (e.g. Debug, Information, Warning, etc.)